 with the report, click the Layout tab.

-work, up to this point, to a location where it can be easily accessed for later
+save our work, up to this point, to a location where it can be easily accessed

-range of options for Stacked Column chart creation and manipulation to
+options for 100% Stacked Column chart creation and manipulation to assist us

 types, specifically examining each type, together with the properties and